ON THIS PAGE Emphasis Mine In Bible Verses

 But if the Spirit of Him who raised Jesus from the dead dwells in you, He who raised Christ Jesus from the dead will also give life to your mortal bodies through His Spirit who dwells in you.
 (Romans 8:11 NASB)

 That the indwelling Spirit is necessary for salvation is agreed on by most Christians.
-However, how a Christian receives the Holy Spirit is one of intense debate.
+However, the church is very divided on something the Pentecostals call a “Second Blessing”.

 The "Second Blessing"

-Pentecostalism, a name obviously derived from Pentecost, emerged in the early 20th century and has rapidly spread across the world.
+Pentecostalism (derived from Pentecost), emerged in the early 20th century then spread rapidly across the world.
 Pentecostals place great emphasis on spiritual gifts (1 Corinthians 12: 8-10) especially what they call the "Baptism in the Holy Spirit" or 'Second Blessing' - a special post conversion religious experience.

-Although most Pentecostals and Charismatics teach that all Christians have the Holy Spirit, i.e they are regenerated and sanctified by the Spirit when they are converted, there is a 'second level' of blessing, or a deeper work of God's grace available to the believer.
+Virtually every church teaches that all born again Christians have the Holy Spirit, but Pentecostals believe there is a 'second level' of blessing - a deeper work of God's grace available to the believer.
 This 'Second Blessing' is likened to the special outpouring on Pentecost when the Holy Spirit came on the disciples filling them and empowering them in a unique way.

 The Oxford Assembly Of God in Springfield, Missouri says all Assembly of God churches adhere to the Statement of Fundamental Truths, their 16 non-negotiable tenets of faith.
 [01].
 In fact, as they also state, the 'baptism in the Holy Spirit' is also one of the four "Cardinal Doctrines essential to the church's core mission of reaching the world for Christ" the other three being salvation, divine healing, and Christ's second advent).